Petite Dressing Tips That Will Make You Shine

 Petite clothing is designed to take into account a smaller proportion to accommodate a smaller frame.
 Well-designed petite pieces will scale properly the shoulders, torso, and limbs.
 In pants, the rise and inseam will be adjusted to accommodate for a smaller torso and leg length.
 I’m always amazed that petite sweaters end at my wrists.
 In fact, I’m always amazed when anything I try on that is sized for a petite frame works better.
 Thankfully, we do have options – we just have to dig deeper to find them.

-That said, not all petites are created equal.
+That being said, not all petites are created equal.
 You may be under 5’4” and have longer legs and a shorter torso.
 You may have shorter legs and a longer torso.
 You may find that some things work for you in regularly sized clothes, and that’s great!
 Don’t give that up – keep your options open.

 However, you may find it worth your time and energy to be selective about what you buy, as well with where and how you shop for clothes.
 Having a fantastic tailor is indispensable – but the costs quickly add up.
 Why not buy something that is scaled for you in the first place?